rzuehlsd/nanoGRBLizer/README.md

 The design is based on the well known GRBLizer controller specifically designed for the Stepcraft mills by Rogier Lodewijks (see https://github.com/eflukx/Stepcraft-GRBLizer).
 The nanoGRBLizer controller uses the open source GRBL1.1h software (https://github.com/gnea/grbl/wiki) and allows in combination with a GRBL code sender (eg. UltimateCNC or UGS) controll of all 3 axes and the spindle of the stepcraft mill.
 A probe length sens input is also available.

-The functionality of the nanoGRBLizer compared to the original GRBLizer lacks the connections to controll a 4th axis and an aadditional relais.
-Dimensions and functionalty of the nanoGRBLizer allow for a 1:1 replacement of the WinPCNC USB controller of the Stepcraft mills, which is often used for hobby purposes.
+The functionality of the nanoGRBLizer compared to the original GRBLizer lacks the connections to controll a 4th axis and an additional relais.
+Dimensions and functionalty of the nanoGRBLizer PCB allow for a 1:1 replacement of the WinPCNC USB controller of the Stepcraft mills, which is often used for hobby purposes.

 I first tried to realize the original GRBLizer and ordered a PCB by PCBWay but realize that getting the required parts was problematic and costly.
 I therefore reduced the original design to the functionalities I really needed and had a specific focus on simplicity and cost.
 As a result I designed the nanoGRBLizer around a Arduino Nano bord which reduced the complexity a lot and was also very cost efficient.